Pangako sa 'Yo (2015 TV series): Reception

 The strict schedule followed during Duterte's proclamation rally factored in the time slot of Pangako Sa 'Yo.
 An insider in the Duterte campaign team said the real worry was that Tondo residents would disperse if the duration of the proclamation rally got dangerously close to the time slot of the show.
-Pangako Sa ‘Yo topped Google's most searched TV shows in 2015.
 Amor and Claudia have become a collection line under a high-end fashion brand.

+Daniel Padilla was at the peak of his fresh stardom during that time.
+In an interview, internationally acclaimed filmmaker Emille Joson shared that after reposting a teaser and promo photos of the series in support of her friends on the production crew, she faced harassment from a group of male volleyball athletes in Plaridel, Bulacan.

+The Buenavista Mansion scenes were filmed at the Villanca's Mansion in Baliuag Bulacan, owner of 8 Waves Waterpark, which happens to be owned by a close friend of Joson's sister.

 Critical reception

 Katrina Stuart Santiago of The Manila Times praised the writers and added, "Suffice it to say that one cannot wait for what else will happen in this Pangako Sa ‘Yo, and that says a lot for someone who actually followed the original version in 2000."